MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### CloudFront
 - content delivery network (CDN)
 - see [Jayendra's blog](https://jayendrapatil.com/aws-cloudfront/) for more details
+- components
   - **edge location**: the location where content is cached
   	- not read only; can write to edge locations too
   	- objects are cached for the life of the TTL (time to live)
   	- you can clear cached objects (invalidation), but you will be charged
-- origin: origin of all the files to be distributed.
+  - **origin**: origin of all the files to be distributed.
 Can be S3, EC2 instance, Elastic Load Balancer, or Route53...
-- distribution: a collection of edge locations given to CDN
+  - **distribution**: a collection of edge locations given to CDN
 - web distribution vs. RTMP (for media streaming)
 - benefit: use AWS backbone network, instead of traversing internet
-- does NOT have the capability to route the traffic to the closest edge location via an Anycast static IP address
+- does NOT have the capability to route the traffic to the closest edge location via an **Anycast static IP address**
   - Global Accelerator can
 - Restricted access
 	- CloudFront **signed URLs**: 1 file for 1 URLs